jakebd/TastyBites/README.md

 4. Import the block templates for recipes and reviews.
 5. Configure mail SMTP settings in WordPress.

-## Contributing
-Contributions are welcome!
-If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.

-## License
-This project is licensed under the MIT License.

 ---

 Happy cooking with **Gengies Tasty Bites**! 🍽️